Before you watch HBO Max’s ‘The West Wing’ reunion special, listen to skeptics of the beloved series

 “Is there anybody watching this thing who isn’t already completely committed to Biden?”
 Olson adds.
 “I wish I could take credit for this joke, but a friend said the special could actually backfire and inspire a bunch of those folks to vote for Bartlet.”

-At some point between the series finale 14 years ago and tonight’s reunion, The West Wing simultaneously became both more beloved than ever among wistful liberals and the subject of an increasing number of think pieces and reconsiderations among left-leaning creatives.
-These intersecting phenomena are what ultimately caught the attention of friends Anthony and Olson, who decided to start a podcast about it last year.
+At some point between the series finale 14 years ago and tonight’s reunion, The West Wing simultaneously became both more beloved than ever among wistful liberals, and the subject of an increasing number of think pieces and reconsiderations among left-leaning creatives.
+These intersecting phenomena are what ultimately caught the attention of friends Anthony and Olson, who decided to start a podcast about the series last year.

 Both hosts were once real-time viewers of The West Wing, if not exactly fans.
 They tuned in to some episodes of the first season, during the early wave of critical hype, and thought it was . . . fine.
 Watchable, sure, but not exactly appointment television.
-Eventually, another side of the hype that convinced them to check out the show also put them off of it.
+Eventually, another side of the hype that had convinced them to check out the show initially ended up driving them away from it.

 “The startling thing for me was the discovery that people considered it a thoughtful, adult show about politics, when I thought it was just nice liberal porn that did everything that porn is supposed to do,” Olson says.